Meet our team

 Our Team

-Olivia Sanderfoot (she/her)
+• Olivia Sanderfoot (she/her)

-Olivia is a Postdoctoral Scholar in the UCLA La Kretz Center for California Conservation Science and Program Director of Project Phoenix.
+Olivia is a Postdoctoral Fellow in the UCLA La Kretz Center for California Conservation Science and Program Director of Project Phoenix.
 Olivia is studying the effects of wildfire smoke on birds and other wildlife.
 Olivia is currently exploring how wildfire smoke impacts bird behavior and shapes species distributions.

 Olivia was born and raised in Madison, Wisconsin and is proud of her Midwest roots.
 Olivia is driven by her passion for environmental policy and conservation, her love for birds, and her strong belief in the Wisconsin Idea – the philosophy that a university’s research should be applied to solve problems and improve the health, well-being, and environment of the community it serves.